- 1 hour/week for 3 months

 What to Expect

-Reach out to Troy (left), and he’ll email you a volunteer application and information about the next orientation.
+Reach out to Rebecca (left), and she’ll email you a volunteer application and information about the next orientation.
 Orientations are one-hour and held monthly on Tuesday evenings.
 (Individual orientations can be arranged at other times.)
 The orientation will explore what refugee resettlement looks like in America, what an average week is like for a volunteer, and do’s and don’ts for working with New Americans.
 As you get to know your matched family, Samaritas will continue to answer any questions or offer general support.